leroyl6420-boop/Flukebox/README.md

 - 1uf 5x11 Capacitor: $0.40
 - 10uf 5x11 Capacitor: $0.40
 - 2x 10k ohm Resistors: $0.12
+- 8GB Micro SD Card (recommended): $4.70

 Of course, you'll also need lead, a soldering iron, and a 3D printer w/filament to print the case and the lid out.
 Those prices will vary.
-However, when you don't count those miscellaneous prices, the Flukebox V1.0 will run you $29.12, pre-taxes!
+However, when you don't count those miscellaneous prices, the Flukebox V1.0 will run you $33.82, pre-taxes!
+That's pretty good!